Stel: Fictional character biography

 Stel was thought annihilated by an anti-matter explosion caused by a mind-controlled Green Man.
 Against all odds, he manages to survive the blast.
 A repentant Green Man finds Stel, and the two head to Mogo to repair themselves.
 Stel uses his ring's energy to compensate for his missing parts.
 On arriving the two find themselves, and Mogo, under attack by the Sinestro Corps.
-Despite having no realistic chance of surviving, even with the addition of a fourth Lantern, all involved are determined to stay.
-Reinforcements arrive just in time, though in the ensuing battles many Lanterns are slain.
+Despite having no chance of surviving, even with the addition of a fourth Lantern, all involved are determined to stay.
+Reinforcements arrive just in time, though in the ensuing battles many Lanterns are killed.

 Stel is later seen trying to divert space debris to continue rebuilding himself.
 An unavoidable recall to Oa stops this.
 Stel and other Lanterns are then sent deep into the forbidden Okarran system in order to root out Sinestro Corps members.
 Stel is seen pursuing a Sinestro Corps member into the Vega system, where both are attacked by an Orange Lantern.
 Stel is badly wounded and sent back to Oa with the Orange Lantern's symbol burned onto his chest as a message to the Guardians from Larfleeze.

 Stel is on Oa during "Blackest Night" storyline, when deceased Green Lanterns return in an attempt to harvest hearts.
 Following these events, Kilowog chose Stel as his replacement as the drill instructor for all Green Lantern recruits.

 Hal Jordan defies the Guardians by working with their enemies to corral powerful entities.
 Stel is part of a Green Lantern force sent to arrest Hal.
-He works with Salakk, B'dg (Sector 1014), Turytt (Sector 786), Norchavius (Sector 26), Meadlux (Sector 1776) and Bareer's sector partner Lok Neboora.
+He works with Salakk, B'Dg, Turytt, Norchavius, Meadlux, and Lok Neboora.
 Hal attempts to recruit them to aid in his quest and Stel argues for the group to listen.
 At that moment, malicious intervention with the Green Lantern power battery causes the group to go mad and attempt to kill Hal.
 This situation erupts into the War of the Green Lanterns.

 Stel is later seen assisting Green Lanterns against the brainwashing menace of Starro.